Where and when are they?

 How do you register?

 Although it’s not essential to register, it can be helpful to estimate how many counters we’ll have for the night and to advise you if the count has been cancelled due to bad weather.
 If you want to leave a quick ‘I’m coming’ message on here you can do; and also whether you’ll be coming with friends and or family would be helpful.
-If you’re unsure if the count is going ahead, please call Rod on 0412 562 429.
+If you’re unsure if the count is going ahead, please call or sms Rod on 0412 562 429.